cea-trust-platform/trust-documentation/doc/source/user_tutorials/dilatable_flow.md

 ```
 trust -evol TP_Temp_QC_VEF &
 ```
-and pressing on `Start computation!`.
+and then press the `Start computation!` button.

 Check the mass flow rate (absolute and relative values) in the `TP_Temp_QC_VEF.out` file, or look at the upper small window on the right of the `evol` tool.